sucofunk/SUCOFUNKey/doc/manual.md

 ### Piano Sample

 SWITCH will ask you to select a sample.
 When a sample is selected, it can be played chromatically via the keyboard.
 This mode is called PIANO mode.
 Only one Sample can be assigned to PIANO mode and it is displayed in red on the overview.
 Whenever you hit switch on a live performance, the PIANO mode will start with the selected sample.
-The PIANO sample can be played via an external MIDI keyboard on MIDI channel 2 - with up to 8 notes (polyphony) at a time.
+The PIANO sample can be played via an external MIDI keyboard on MIDI channel 2 (default, changeable in the configurations) - with up to 8 notes (polyphony) at a time.
 FUNK+SET in piano mode will clear the sample from piano mode.

 ### Recording a session